 Another potential change would be to the CFPB itself as recently proposed in 2019 budget revisions.
 Under the proposal, the CFPB would be backed by Congress as opposed to the Federal Reserve, and would be capped at $485 million in operating spend.
 This is a big dip from 2018’s projected $630 million operating spend, which could put limits on the agency’s enforcement authority.

 In light of these new developments, Maria Vullo, Superintendent of the NYDFS (New York Department of Financial Services) says that her office is ready to address the lack of CFPB enforcement power if these changes go through.
 Vullo vows the NYDFS will act as a layer of support to the protection the CFPB provides, regardless of personnel and potential policy changes there.

 "Since its founding, the CFPB has been a strong and vital partner with the New York State Department of Financial Services and state regulators nationwide on many important consumer protection issues. [...]
 DFS remains committed to its mission to safeguard the financial services industry and protect New York consumers.”

 So what’s the bottom line?

 Consumer protection is here to stay at the state and federal level.
 Using compliance as a competitive advantage will continue to strengthen company brands.
-If you'd like to learn more about regulatory compliance for your brand, contact me here or join us at COMPLY2018, the RegTech and Compliance Conference.
+If you'd like to learn more about regulatory compliance for your brand, contact me here or join us at COMPLY, the Compliance, Risk, and RegTech Conference.